vinsol/nectarcommerce/_posts/2016-04-25-phoenix-view-extension.md

 To fully understand the changes below, please refer [Phoenix View Implementation](https://github.com/phoenixframework/phoenix/blob/master/lib/phoenix/view.ex#L136)

-It simply defines the function which adds the function which would check in custom path for templates and if not found will fallback to default view paths :)
+As per the reference above, we simply defined a function which adds the function which would check in custom path for templates and if not found will fallback to default view paths :)

 <script src="https://gist.github.com/pikender/c84672d42558ac731eddd77e338ec1da.js"></script>